 Typically, “if credit card companies do actually offer trip cancellation or trip interruption insurance, it’s very restricted and very limited,” says Erin Gavin, product analyst for the travel insurance site InsureMyTrip.com.

+Things often change, so while some credit card issuers may add trip cancellation insurance, others may reduce coverage amounts or drop the coverage completely.
 “It’s very hard for consumers to stay informed if they use their credit card for travel insurance,” Gavin says.

 How trip cancellation and interruption insurance work